-Honestly speaking, local backup storage rarely remains untouched, when the remaining IT-structure is affected by a disaster.
+Honestly speaking, local backup storage rarely remains untouched, when the remaining IT structure is affected by a disaster.
 Thus, data will be definitely lost, if it isn't backed up somewhere offsite.
-Natural disasters and anthropogenic catastrophes rarely come when the business is ready, so having backups stored offsite is a good idea.
+Natural disasters and anthropogenic catastrophes rarely come when the business is ready, so using managed offsite backup is a good idea.
 Another concern is big data upload – it will take days to transfer over 10TB backup even through a fast network.

 Meanwhile, a cloud VM can pick up block storage in the same availability zone without extra relocation.

 There are also some complex restoration strategies, as well as uncommon approaches.
 We have a white paper on cloud backup and disaster recovery, where you can learn more.